How often have we asked ourselves:

-Strength spotting is not only effective at identifying strengths and becoming part of the process of growth; it provides a positive experience, offering opportunities to connect with clients, friends, families, and colleagues.
+Strength spotting is not only effective at identifying strengths and becoming part of the process of growth; it also provides a positive experience, offering opportunities to connect with clients, friends, families, and colleagues.

-Real-Life Examples of Strengths Interviewing
+Real-Life Example of Strengths Interviewing

-10+ Steps For Your Interview
+10+ Steps for Your Interview

 Strengths interviewing is not a formal process with a precise and defined set of steps.
 Instead, it should remain dynamic, appropriate, and relevant to the situation and the audience.

 The following guidelines provide useful recommendations for a successful interview.
-(For the full version, download our Strengths Interviewing Guidelines.)

 Always acknowledge problems and painful experiences.